BeardedGinger/Genesis-Shortcodes/readme.txt

 **Note**

 The columns shortcodes require that the first column in the series contains a `position=“first”` within the shortcode.

-**Possible Additions**

-I’m typically not a fan of shortcodes but I do see the benefit for end-users.
-I’m considering adding other typical shortcodes to this plugin such as toggles, tabs, callouts, etc.

-Speak up in the forum if you think this is a good idea and if you have any ideas of other “regular” shortcodes that should be added.

 == Installation ==